Whenever people talk about beach holidays in Thailand, it’s hard not to mention Koh Samui.

 There are not one but two falls to enjoy here; the first of which is Na Muang 1, which cascades into a stunning natural pool that invites you to take a dip and recharge from the heat.
 Just 30-minute walk uphill will take you to Na Muang 2, which is smaller but equally beautiful.

 Although Koh Samui has many other waterfalls, the Na Muang Waterfall is considered among the most picturesque.
-It’s a popular destination for travelers especially those visiting with children since it provides a cool place to unwind and swim.
+It’s a popular destination for travellers especially those visiting with children since it provides a cool place to unwind and swim.
 Several tour operators include a stop to the waterfalls on their itineraries.

 5. Koh Tao